CongducPham/WaterSense/WaterSenseGateway/README.md

 - [Build your low-cost LoRa gateway with WAZIUP](https://www.youtube.com/watch?v=peHkDhiH3lE)

-**This is a dedicated README file for the WaterSense project in Pakistan.**
+**This is a dedicated README file for the WaterSense project in Pakistan.
+Most of the contributions come from the H2020 WAZIUP project**

 Upgrade notice
 --------------